 Toggl Track is a good option for time tracking and productivity tools because it is simple yet powerful and prioritizes ease of use.
 Toggl Track is famously minimalist.
 If your team finds Hubstaff’s interface clunky or overloaded with too many features like GPS tracking or productivity scores, Toggl Track feels refreshingly clean and intuitive.
 It’s basically built for teams that want to track time without feeling like they’re being monitored.

 Toggl Track works smoothly even when you’re offline.
 Time entries sync automatically once you’re connected again, great for remote workers or frequent travelers.
-Hubstaff also has offline mode, but users often report sync issues in reviews.
+Hubstaff also has an offline mode, but users often report sync issues in reviews.
 Toggl feels more reliable in this area.

 Key Features: